 In communities around the globe, doctors gather at least once a month to give a brief presentation on a health topic and then lead participants on a walk at their own pace.

 Hosting a Walk with a Doc

-Are you interested in hosting a Walk with a Doc Advancing Wellness through Nature Event in September 2022?
-If you are please fill out the 2022 Walk with the Doc Advancing Wellness through Nature Survey.
+Are you interested in hosting a Walk with a Doc Advancing Wellness through Nature Event?
+Walk with a Doc has everything you need to get started.

 Find Walk with a Doc Events

 Walks across the commonwealth are shaping up.
 Check the

 DCNR Calendar of Events for one near you.

 Health Benefits of Trails

 Walking is one of the best things you can do for your health.
 Numerous studies point to the health benefits of spending time in nature.

 The good news is, Pennsylvania has more than 12,000 miles of trails, 6,000 local parks, and millions of acres of state parks and forests.